 Later that afternoon people began drifting away from the Trump rally and walking toward the U.S. Capitol.
-There they joined others already gathered in front of the capitol building, perhaps several thousand altogether.
+There they joined thousands of protesters already gathered in front of the capitol building.
 What followed can best be described as a riot.

 The mob surged around the Capitol.
 In some places they physically broke into the building.
 At other places outnumbered Capitol police simply let them walk in.
 Once inside the building many of the protestors simply milled around and gawked like tourists.
 A small number, perhaps 5% to 10% of the total, engaged in acts of violence.
 138 Capitol police and probably slightly more protestors suffered injuries.
 One protester was shot and killed by an officer.
 Senators and representatives were evacuated.
 More police arrived on the scene, and the situation was quickly brought under control.
 The Senate and House members returned to the Capitol and resumed vote counting, and Biden’s victory was confirmed that evening.